Dark Phoenix Rises...

 And now, fifteen years later, I still burn, it still hurts, and I still don’t fit.
 I spent the early part of those fifteen years learning myself.
 I readjusted my tolerances and recalibrated myself to create the space I thought I wanted to inhabit.
 I spent the middle portion of those years living in the world I’d built.
 The new world for the new me.
 I built new relationships.
 Got married.
 Created the life I thought I should want.
 The last few years, I’ve stopped lying to myself.
 I tried living the life of getting along and I’m tired of paying for it with pieces of myself.
 I’m tired of sacrificing my pride, accomplishments, assertiveness, importance, vulnerabilities, and capabilities just to keep the people around me comfortable.
 I am tired of making myself smaller because the world doesn’t like big, loud, powerful women they struggle to manipulate or control.

 I am tired of constantly dimming my fucking shine because brightly glowing Black women make mediocre people feel like less.
 That is not my fucking problem and I will fight to make sure it stays NOT my problem.

 I spent years doing what I thought was wrong only to learn that my rage was righteous and true.
-I spent years doing what I thought was right only to realize that I’d compromised myself things that I shouldn’t.
+I spent years doing what I thought was right only to realize that I’d compromised myself when I shouldn’t have.
 And now I continue to fight for basic humanity and respect, but instead of looking at younger me like my enemy, I love her honest rage that sought to burn the world and start anew.
 And I try to keep loving myself as I continue to compromise and pick my battles and take my hits while lying to myself and saying that one day it’ll all be worth it.
 That one day this shit will be better.

 And every day I become more certain that it all needs to burn.